 From October through June, students receive: 1) Grade appropriate after-school homework assistance and tutoring sessions on specific areas of need twice per week; need determined by report cards and teacher progress reports; 2) 20 Saturday Academy sessions, providing intensive academic assistance on core subjects and grade-appropriate college preparation workshops on topics such as PSAT and SAT, financial aid, college essay and application completion, critical thinking, and time management; 3) Tours of local colleges and universities; and 4) Attend college and career fairs organized and hosted by the College Access Program.

 Through a partnership with Georgetown University, students participate in a six-week on-campus program, late June through July.
 Monday through Thursday students attend intensive academic classes lead by trained instructors.
 Fridays are dedicated to workshops, field trips, local college tours, and community service.
-Upper class students participate in a one week out-of state tour of selected colleges and universities.
+Upper class students participate in a one-week, out-of state tour of selected colleges and universities.
 Read summer 2015's program newsletter.

 Year-Round One-on-One Academic Advising